Yalantis/FastEasyMapping/README.md

 ### Serialization

-Now we want to convert an _Object to JSON_ having mapping defined above:
+Also we can serialize an _Object to JSON_ using mapping defined above:
 ```objective-c
 FEMMapping *mapping = [Person defaultMapping];
 Person *person = ...;
 NSDictionary *json = [FEMSerializer serializeObject:person usingMapping:mapping];
 ```

-Or convert collection to a JSON:
+Or collection to JSON:
 ```objective-c
 FEMMapping *mapping = [Person defaultMapping];
 NSArray *persons = ...;